nicholaswmin/dyno/src/threadpool/README.md

 #### `primary.on(eventName, callbackFn)`

-Listen for a primary event.
+Listen for events emitted from the primary.

 #### `primary.emit(eventName, data)`